 For International Students who wish to do a Rotation through Nova Southeastern University's Dr. Kiran C. Patel College of Osteopathic Medicine, please complete the form below.

-All inquirers must be sent to both Drs.
-Anthony J. Silvagni and Jackie Moljo.
+All inquiries must be sent to Dr. R. Jackieline Moljo.

 Comenius University in Bratislava is the largest university in Slovakia, with most of its faculties located in Bratislava.
 It was founded in 1919, shortly after the creation of Czechoslovakia.
 It is named after Jan Amos Comenius, a 17th-century Czech teacher and philosopher.
 Bratislava, the capital of Slovakia, with around half a million inhabitants is the largest city in the country.
 The city lies on both sides of the river Danube and it is an important industrial, cultural, educational and science center in the region.
 Bratislava is a European City offering a harmonious blend of modern life within the charming background of old-world architecture reflecting its rich history.